 Countless companies end up with poor sales-marketing alignment because they suffer from bad lead generation.
 Bad lead generation can destroy marketing’s credibility, waste demand generation dollars, and damage your company’s brand reputation.

 It is important to learn to recognize these signs that tell you that you’re doing lead generation wrong.
-If you notice that you suffer from any of these, be sure to check with a lead management professional.
+If you notice that you suffer from any of these, you may want to consider consulting and partnering up with lead generation services professionals.

 Your Prospects Lie to You